Ilurusheshasai/Ilurusheshasai/README.md

  **My interests**
  Would like to work on artificial intelligence
  Become an expert in Python programming and participate in coding competitions, Play games, and live life.
+ See lots of amazing places on earth and show them to the people close to me.